aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartframe/_index.md

 ### getYRatioToChart() {#getYRatioToChart--}

-Gets or sets the y coordinate of the upper left corner in units of ratio of the chart area.
+Gets or sets the y coordinate of the upper left corner in units of the ratio of the chart area.

 ```javascript
 getYRatioToChart() : number;